36 Examples of Strong Thesis Statement | 4 Steps Guide

 Write concisely

-One or two sentences are enough to craft an effective thesis statement that gives the audience an idea of the thesis and the author’s position on the subject matter.
-There are no limitations to the word count; however, very long thesis statements might end up diluting the intent of the statement or giving away too much information.
+One or two sentences are enough to craft an effective statement that gives the audience an idea of the thesis and the author’s position on the subject matter.
+There are no limitations to the word count; however, very long statements might end up diluting the intent of the statement or giving away too much information.

 Analyze and re-read

-A thesis statement uses an open-minded tone.
+It uses an open-minded tone.
 It should aim to persuade, not to force the audience to agree with its argument or claim.

-Edit the thesis statement accordingly such that it fulfills its intended purpose.
-Always re-read the thesis statement as you write the essay, for in some cases, the opinion or stance might have to change due to a newly developed idea on the subject matter.
+Edit the statement accordingly such that it fulfills its intended purpose.
+Always re-read the statement as you write the essay, for in some cases, the opinion or stance might have to change due to a newly developed idea on the subject matter.

 Related: 7 Best Research Paper Outline Examples (Guide + Tips)